EricLangezaal/ZombieApocalypse/README.md

 ### Want to see how to configure the zombie settings?
 [Click here](https://github.com/EricLangezaal/ZombieApocalypse/wiki/Configuring-the-zombies).
 If something crashes or doesn't work, feel free to post a [issue](https://github.com/EricLangezaal/ZombieApocalypse/issues) here.

 Have a suggestion to improve this plugin?
-Let me know on the Spigot discussion page or in a discussion
+Let me know on the Spigot discussion page or in a Spigot private message.

 ## Developer API
 Since version 1.3, this plugin has a large developer API.
 For an overview, [see the wiki!](https://github.com/EricLangezaal/ZombieApocalypse/wiki/)